pashiav/justchoosealready/README.md

-# 𓌉◯𓇋 JUST CHOOSE ALREADY
+# 𓌉◯𓇋 JUST CHOOSE ALREADY 𓐐𓎩

 > Tired of your friends never knowing what to eat?
 Wanting them to *JUST CHOOSE ALREADY*?